Arizona IEP Meeting Checklist: What to Do Before, During, and After

 After the Meeting

 Review the first progress report.
-Arizona requires progress reports at least as often as report cards — typically quarterly.
+The IEP states how often progress reports will be provided, generally aligning with report cards or grading terms.
 The first report is your early warning system.
-If progress data is vague or shows no movement toward goals, address it at the first quarter rather than waiting for the annual review.
+If progress data is vague or shows no movement toward goals, address it when the IEP's next progress report is due rather than waiting for the annual review.

 Request an IEP review if something changes.
 You can request an IEP review at any time if you believe the current IEP is not meeting your child's needs.
-The district has 45 school days to hold the review once you submit a written request.
+The PEA must act on a written request to review the existing IEP within 45 school days.

 The Arizona IEP & 504 Blueprint includes a complete Arizona IEP meeting checklist, a draft IEP review rubric, and template language for documenting disagreements — so you go into every meeting knowing exactly what to look for and what to say.